RaduMarcel/EspressoViews/README.md

 This tool is best suitable for use cases in which the data retrieval logic is made of a multitude of SQL queries which are regularly changing, where new queries need to be included and old queries have to be removed and/or where a high amount of data needs to be built up but without showing the users hundreds of report pages.

 The core feature is the human friendly ["narrative flow" approach][Ideas] which allows you to coagulate the information retrieved by many SQL queries to a new and higher unit of sense.
 The smallest unit or module is built around a single SQL query.
 A report is made of at least two such SQL query units.
-The above example is made of three SQL query units, but theoretically there is not limitation.
-Any report definition, can be on his side a reporting unit in another report definition, and so on.
+The above example is made of three SQL query units, but theoretically there is no limitation.
+Any report definition, can be on his side embedded in another report definition, and so on.
 More details about this  approach you can find in the chapters [The main ideas behind this tool][Ideas] and [Defining an EspressoViews report][ReportDef]

 [Ideas]: https://github.com/RaduMarcel/EspressoViews-/wiki/2.-The-main-ideas-behind-this-tool